bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Product tax properties

 Tax properties can be associated with base products, creating a product tax property.
 To do so, specify the product using its product ID.
 The `product_id` field has the same value as the `id` field from the [Get all products](/api-reference/store-management/catalog/products/getproducts) endpoint.
-Note that you can add multiple tax properties for a single product.
 Tax properties are not stored on or retrievable with the product object.

+You can add multiple tax properties to a single product.
+To do so, you must have first created each tax property with the [Create Tax Property](/api-reference/store-management/tax-properties/tax-properties/create-tax-properties) endpoint.
+The following example shows multiple tax properties attached to alcohol products, whose tax rates vary by both alcohol percentage and net volume.

 ### Update product with tax properties